One year ago today (ok, technically tomorrow – July 26th), I started the blog, My Heart Beets.

 Post Quality Content, Often

 My dad is excellent at negotiating contracts and one of the many things he has taught me is that when you have to choose between quality and quantity… don’t.
-Don’t half-butt (you know what I really wanted to write) your blog post or put up an “okay” recipe.
+Don’t bother putting up an “okay” recipe just to get something up on your blog.
 If you consider your blog a business and you value your name, then find the motivation you need to put in the work.
 If you’re feeling overwhelmed then try to be more efficient (easier said than done, I know).
 I find that block scheduling works best for me.
 When I write a post, I won’t work on anything else.
 You know that quote, “write drunk, edit sober” – well, that’s what I do.
 I write out ALL of my thoughts and then later on, I’ll go back and organize them. *Just for the record, I’m not actually drunk when I write these posts… unless there’s wine (or rum) in whatever I’m cooking.
 Then, all bets are off.

 I think part of what has helped me grow so quickly is that I put in the work – I research different topics and write relatively long posts (helps with seo).
 I don’t mind spending hours upon hours of my free time blogging and recipe testing because I genuinely enjoy it.
 Plus, my husband works allll the time and I’ve already seen most of what netflix has to offer.
 That said, I’m not sure I’ll always feel this way.
 Right now, this keeps me busy and entertained.
 If you’re not sure how much time you want to commit, start blogging as a hobby and see how you feel.

 This is constantly a work in progress.
-I learned early on that blogging can be an expensive hobby, so if you’re going to invest a lot of time and money into it, you’d better start thinking of it as a business.
+If you’re going to invest a lot of time and money into blogging, you’d better start thinking of it as a business.
 Right now my income is earned through advertisements, sponsorships and affiliate programs.
 I hope that one day, down the line, I’ll have products like an ebook, a print book, etc. (Update, I have an eBook now!).

 A note about Social Media